 Skyline Drive History

 In 1924, plans were put together for a national park in the Blue Ridge Mountains of Virginia.
-The main feature was to be a "sky-line drive" that would provide views of the surrounding land.
+The key feature was to be a "sky-line drive" that would provide views of the surrounding land.

 Access Points for Skyline Drive